First Notes

 2026

 Funding students' first instruments by streaming artists' first drafts.
-My submission for the 2026 Young Lions competition.

 Process